 This beautiful time of Matariki, with its bittersweet combination of maumahara (remembering) and new beginnings can sometimes evoke a lot of emotions.
 Missing those we loved and lost, cherishing treasured memories, looking forward to the time ahead with all our hopeful plans and dreams held in our hearts...

-The long dark nights and short cold days where there never seems to be enough time to do everything can wear us down.
-We think this is a great time to remember to cherish yourself and your loved ones with some special focus on nurturing wellbeing.
+The long nights and short chilly days can make us feel a little down, so this is a great time to cherish yourself and your loved ones with some special focus on connection and nurturing wellbeing.
+Create a celebration of the season, and enjoy a reason for your loved ones to gather together.

 Take care of your wellbeing